Shivsinghrawat/Shivsinghrawat/README.md

 # 💫 About Me:
 I am a passionate **Data Analyst** with a strong foundation in Python programming, SQL, and data visualization.
 My expertise includes web scraping, statistical analysis, and creating insightful dashboards using Power BI and Google Data Studio.
-I am always eager to dive into data, uncover patterns, and provide actionable insights to solve business problems.<br><br>I hold a **Bachelor’s degree in Computer Science** and have hands-on experience in projects ranging from election predictions to stock market analysis.
+I am always eager to dive into data, uncover patterns, and provide actionable insights to solve business problems.<br><br>I hold a **Bachelor’s degree in Computer Science** and have hands-on experience in projects ranging from election predictions and stock market analysis.
 I am constantly exploring new techniques and tools to stay at the forefront of data analytics.

 ## 🌐 Socials: